MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab07_APIs.md

    ```

 1. Add your tenant credentials in the connection string.

+   > [!NOTE]
+   > If there is a semi-colon in your password add single quotes around the whole password.

 1. Add your Dataverse URL to the connection string.

    > [!NOTE]